AHMEDY3DGENOME/PlantVarFilter/README.md

 ## 11. Authors and Acknowledgment
 **Developed by:**
-Ahmed Yassin and Falak Sher Khan
-Ye-Lab, Institute of Advanced Agricultural Sciences (IAAS), Peking University
+Ahmed Yassin, Computational Biologist and Falak Sher Khan, Post doc Ye-Lab, Institute of Advanced Agricultural Sciences (IAAS), Peking University

 The authors gratefully acknowledge the computational resources provided by Ye-Lab and the continued guidance in genomic data processing and AI-based phenotypic prediction.